DaliaMatar/stunning-fiesta/README.md

 4) Run final-folder/Gui/DigitalClock.java and final-folder/server/shell.java
    This runs the Gui and server.
 Once the server receives data from the Android app, the Gui will appear.

+5) To start the Android app, unzip the SYSC3010.zip file and open it in Android Studio stunning-fiesta/final-folder/AndroidApp/src/main/java/e/hoda/digi_smartclock/MainActivity.java contains the main activity java file.

+6) Once every program is running, as soon as you enter the country and city, the Gui will launch.
+   When you send an alarm time, wait for the alarm to trigger.
+When sending the alarm time, if the time is 12:00PM, the alarm time should be 00:00 PM.